Estimate illuminant using principal component analysis (PCA)

 m-by-n logical or numeric

-array.
-The mask indicates which pixels of the input image
+logical or numeric matrix.
+The mask indicates which pixels of the input

 A to use when estimating the illuminant.
 The

 mask value of 0.
 By default, the mask has all 1s, and all pixels in

 illuminant — Estimate of scene illumination

 3-element numeric row vector